Flores: Religion

 The native peoples of Flores are mostly Roman Catholic Christians, whereas most other Indonesians are Muslim.
 As a consequence, Flores may be regarded as surrounded by a religious border.
 The prominence of Catholicism on the island resulted from its colonisation by Portugal in the east and early 20th-century support by the Dutch in the west.
 In other parts of Indonesia with significant Christian populations, such as the Maluku Islands and Sulawesi, the geographical divide is less rigid and Muslims and Christians sometimes live side by side.
 Flores thereby also has less religious violence than that which has sporadically occurred in other parts of Indonesia.
 There are several churches on the island.
-On 26 May 2019, Flores' St. Paul Catholic University of Indonesia was formally inaugurated by Indonesian Education Minister Mohamad Nasir, becoming the first Catholic university in Flores.
+On 26 May 2019, Flores's St. Paul Catholic University of Indonesia was formally inaugurated by Indonesian Education Minister Mohamad Nasir, becoming the first Catholic university in Flores.
 Aside from Catholicism, Islam also has a presence on the island, especially in some coastal communities.